 Algorithm

-Suppose the recorded trace is represented by a chronological finite list of timestamped position:
+Suppose the recorded trace is represented by a chronological finite list of time stamped positions:

 S=(ti,xi,yi)0≤i≤N,N∈N*,∀i>0,ti>ti-1 (11)

 We apply the following steps on position components.
 Note that we present the steps for the x component but it should be also applied to the y component.